zhangmaosen/TinyTroupe/README.md

 ### Config.ini

 The `config.ini` file contains various parameters that can be used to customize the behavior of the library, such as model parameters and logging level.
 Please pay special attention to `API_TYPE` parameter, which defines whether you are using the Azure OpenAI Service or the OpenAI API.
+We provide an example of a `config.ini` file, [./examples/config.ini](./examples/config.ini), which you can use as a template for your own, or just modify to run the examples.

 ## Contributing